2007 Dallas Cowboys season

-The 2007 season was the Dallas Cowboys' 48th in the National Football League (NFL), their 19th under the ownership of Jerry Jones, their 36th playing their home games at Texas Stadium, their first season under offensive coordinator Jason Garrett and their first season under head coach Wade Phillips.
-The Cowboys finished the regular season tied for the best record in the NFC (13–3), and earned a first-round bye for the first time since 1995 and home field advantage throughout the playoffs.
-However, they lost their first playoff game to the eventual Super Bowl champion New York Giants, a team that they had defeated in their two regular-season matchups, both by ten points or more.
+The 2007 season was the Dallas Cowboys' 48th in the National Football League (NFL), their 19th under the ownership of Jerry Jones, their 37th playing their home games at Texas Stadium, their first season under offensive coordinator Jason Garrett and their first season under head coach Wade Phillips.
+The Cowboys won the NFC East for the first time since 1998, and finished the regular season tied for the best record in the NFC (13–3) and earned a first-round bye and home field advantage throughout the playoffs, both for the first time since 1995.

+However, they were upset by division rival and eventual Super Bowl champion New York Giants 21–17, a team that they had swept in the regular season.
 With the loss, it extended the Cowboys’ drought of playoff wins to eleven seasons and tied the NFL record of six consecutive playoff games lost.
 13 players were named to the Pro Bowl, an NFL record (since tied by the 2019 Baltimore Ravens).

 Offseason

 Head coach

-Wade Phillips entered his first year of his contract with the Cowboys.
-He was hired on February 8, 2007 after former head coach Bill Parcells decided to retire.
+Wade Phillips entered the first year of his contract with the Cowboys.
+He was hired on February 8, 2007, after former head coach Bill Parcells decided to retire.